hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-2.7-Eigendecomposition.md

 # Introduction

 We will see some major concepts of linear algebra in this chapter.
-We will start with getting some ideas on eigenvectors and eigenvalues.
-We will develop on the idea that a matrix can be seen as a linear transformation and that applying a matrix on its eigenvectors gives new vectors with the same direction.
-Then we will see how to express quadratic equations into the matrix form.
+We will start with defining eigenvectors and eigenvalues.
+We will develop on the idea that a matrix can be seen as a linear transformation and that applying a matrix on its eigenvectors gives new vectors that have the same direction.
+Then we will see how to express quadratic equations into matrix form.
 We will see that the eigendecomposition of the matrix corresponding to a quadratic equation can be used to find the minimum and maximum of this function.
 As a bonus, we will also see how to visualize linear transformations in Python!

 {% include mailchimp.html %}

 # 2.7 Eigendecomposition

 The eigendecomposition is one form of matrix decomposition.
 Decomposing a matrix means that we want to find a product of matrices that is equal to the initial matrix.
-In the case of the eigendecomposition, we decompose the initial matrix into the product of its eigenvectors and eigenvalues.
-Before all, let's see what are eigenvectors and eigenvalues.
+In the case of eigendecomposition, we decompose the initial matrix into the product of its eigenvectors and eigenvalues.
+Before all, let's see the link between matrices and linear transformation.
+Then, you'll learn what are eigenvectors and eigenvalues.

 # Matrices as linear transformations

 As we have seen in [2.3](https://hadrienj.github.io/posts/Deep-Learning-Book-Series-2.3-Identity-and-Inverse-Matrices/) with the example of the identity matrix, you can think of matrices as linear transformations.
-Some matrices will rotate your space, others will rescale it etc. So when we apply a matrix to a vector, we end up with a transformed version of the vector.
-When we say that we 'apply' the matrix to the vector it means that we calculate the dot product of the matrix with the vector.
+Some matrices will rotate your space, others will rescale it.
+When we apply a matrix to a vector, we end up with a transformed version of the vector.
+When we say that we *apply* the matrix to the vector, it means that we calculate the dot product of the matrix with the vector.
 We will start with a basic example of this kind of transformation.

 ### Example 1.